albanyan/counterhate_reply/README.md

-# Mitigating the risks of counterhate replies on Twitter
+# Mitigating the Risks of Counterhate Replies on Social Media

 This repository contains the corpus and code of the *SEM-23 paper "Not All Counterhate Tweets Elicit the Same Replies: A Fine-Grained Analysis".
 Authors: Abdullah Albanyan, Ahmed Hassan, and Eduardo Blanco.
 <br />